mikolajroszak/qsp-protocol-node/doc/node-operator.md

 We will also make these announcements in our Monthly Community Updates.

 ### Resetting environment variables
-For a refresher on how to reset environment variables on Terminal, visit [this section](https://github.com/quantstamp/qsp-protocol-node/blob/COM-321-keeping-node-up-to-date/doc/node-operator.md#setting-up-your-local-machine-configuration-for-every-new-terminal-opened) of the node operator manual.
+For a refresher on how to reset environment variables on `Terminal`, visit [this section](https://github.com/quantstamp/qsp-protocol-node/blob/COM-321-keeping-node-up-to-date/doc/node-operator.md#setting-up-your-local-machine-configuration-for-every-new-terminal-opened) of the node operator manual.

-*Note: You will need to reset your environment variables every time close your Terminal.*
+*Note: You will need to reset your environment variables every time close* `Terminal` *or restart your computer.*

 ## After running the node for a while
 ### Checking how much QSP is in your account